-Essentially Single Touch Payroll requires every business employing 20 or more staff at 31 March 2018 to be STP compliant, requiring them to send the ATO a transaction each time employees are paid.
+Single Touch Payroll requires every small business employing under 20 staff to be STP compliant, which will mean that you need to send the ATO a transaction each and every time employees are paid.

-Good risk management suggests that business owners and financial controllers should insulate their businesses from these new compliance risks.
+Good risk management practice would suggest that savvy small business owners insulate their businesses from these new compliance risks as soon as possible to be ready for the rest of 2019 and beyond.

-Alternatively, if you use a bookkeeper or other outsourced provider they may be able to ensure your obligations are met fully on your behalf.
-If you’re still unsure if STP will apply to you, the ATO has a handy decision-making tool here.
+Alternatively, if you use a bookkeeper or other outsourced provider to manage some of the payroll legwork, engage with them early to ensure your obligations are met fully on your behalf.

 Read more on getting ready for Single Touch Payroll (STP) via the related articles below.